Vanessa Incontrada

 Vanessa Incontrada (born 24 November 1978) is a Spanish-Italian actress and model.
-She has appeared in more than 25 films and television shows since 2003.
 She starred in the film Il cuore altrove, which was entered into the 2003 Cannes Film Festival.

 Early life and career

-Born to an Italian father, Filippo Incontrada (Roman from Garbatella of Neapolitan origins), and Spanish mother, precisely Catalan, Alicia Soler Noguera, she grew up between Barcelona and Follonica, and is a Spanish native speaker; she has a younger sister named Alice.
-She began her modeling career at the age of 17.
+Born to an Italian father and a Spanish mother, Incontrada grew up between Barcelona and Follonica and is a native speaker of Spanish.
+She began her modeling career at the age of 17 and began appearing in film and television in 2003.